yuliiatb/Responsive_Web_Design_freeCodeCamp/README.md

-This repository contains final projects for the course Responsive Web Design on freeCodeCamp (end: August 2023).
+This repository contains final projects for the Responsive Web Design on freeCodeCamp course (end: August 2023).
+HTML & CSS